Installing the host agent on OpenShift

 Normal SuccessfulCreate 1m daemonset-controller Created pod: instana-agent-m6lwr Normal SuccessfulCreate 1m daemonset-controller Created pod: instana-agent-vchgg Warning FailedDaemonPod 1m daemonset-controller Found failed daemon pod instana-agent/instana-agent-vchgg on node node-1, will try to kill it Warning FailedDaemonPod 1m daemonset-controller Found failed daemon pod instana-agent/instana-agent-m6lwr on node node-2, will try to kill it Normal SuccessfulDelete 1m daemonset-controller Deleted pod: instana-agent-m6lwr Normal SuccessfulDelete 1m daemonset-controller Deleted pod: instana-agent-vchgg

-Then you're missing an additional annotation to make the
+Then, it indicated that you missed an additional annotation to make the

 oc annotate namespace instana-agent openshift.io/node-selector=""